 This financial product promotes environmental or social characteristics, but does not have as its objective a sustainable investment.
-While it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% in Sustainable Investments.
+While it does not have a sustainable investment objective, the Sub-fund will have a minimum proportion of 10% of its assets in Sustainable Investments.

-The objectives of the Sustainable Investments that the Sub-fund partially intends to make may include any individual or combination of the following: Environmental Objectives (i) climate risk mitigation, (ii) transition to a circular economy; Social Objectives (i) inclusive and sustainable communities - Increased female executive representation, (ii) inclusive and sustainable communities - Increased female representation on boards of directors and (iii) providing a decent working environment and culture.
+The objectives of the Sustainable Investments that the Sub-fund partially intends to make may include any individual or combination of the following or be linked to an environmental or social objective through the use of proceeds of the issue: Environmental Objectives (i) climate risk mitigation, (ii) transition to a circular economy; Social Objectives (i) inclusive and sustainable communities - Increased female executive representation, (ii) inclusive and sustainable communities - Increased female representation on boards of directors and (iii) providing a decent working environment and culture.